Seraphli/electron-spirit-release/README.md

 Electron Spirit is a desktop app that can place any webpage on top of the screen.

-It's similar to `Picture-in-Picture(PiP)` in Chrome that allows you to watch videos in a floating window (always on top of other windows) so you can keep an eye on what you’re watching while interacting with other sites, or applications.
+It's similar to `Picture-in-Picture(PiP)` in Chrome which allows you to watch videos in a floating window (always on top of other windows) so you can keep an eye on what you’re watching while interacting with other sites, or applications.

 ES provides users with more functionalities.
 You can disable interaction of the on-top window, to prevent losing focus of your current application.
 It's especially useful when playing a video game while watching a video on some website.